Kilianrm/hardhat-found-me-fcc/README.md

 # Hardhat Fund Me

-This code has been developed following Patrick Collins' blokchain development course.
+First of all, i want to make it clear that the development of this project has been carried out following the steps of Patrick Collins' Blockchain Development course.

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Cou rse.